mspillman/gallop/README.md

 - [References and Resources](#references-and-resources)

 ------------------------------
-## Local Installation
+## **Local Installation**
 GALLOP is able to easily make use of cloud-based GPU resources, and as such, does not require a GPU to be available on a users machine.
 However, some users may wish to make use of GALLOP locally.
 Whilst these instructions have only been tested on Windows, the libraries used are cross-platform and therefore it *should* be possible to run GALLOP on Linux or Mac OS environments.
 The below instructions assume a Windows-based system.
 The only major difference with other platforms will be the C++ build tools.
 Administrator privileges may be required.

 For optimal performance, an NVidia GPU is recommended.
 However, it may be possible to use some AMD GPUs, provided that [ROCm](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) is compatible with the GPU, though this has not been tested.
+If using ROCm, please get in touch regarding any installation issues and the performance of the code.

 <br />